Kyubyong/tensorflow-exercises/README.md

 TensorFlow is the most popular deep learning library as of now (2016).

 This is designed to help those who want to familiarize themselves with TensorFlow functions.
-Particulary I focus on comparing TensorFlow functions with the equivalent functio1ns in NumPy, the de facto standard numerical computation library.
+Particulary I focus on comparing TensorFlow functions with the equivalent functions in NumPy, the de facto standard numerical computation library.
 I believe this will help you be comfortable with TensorFlow quickly.

 The basic outline will be as follows, though this is not 100% fixed.